CHanson92/Bakesale/README.md

 * 17/03/2018 - Posted to GitHub.
 * 25/03/2018 - Added searchbar functionality.
 * 26/03/2018 - Added animation to loading screen.
-* 27/03/2018 - Added swiping animation to images in DealDetail.
+* 27/03/2018 - Added swiping animation to images in DealDetail & a  button that takes you to a checkout page.

 ## Instructions